 The Hamlyn Symposium was established in 2007.
 It grew out of Imperial College’s Cross Faculty Workshops on Medical Robotics funded by the Hamlyn Centre for Robotic Surgery.
 Establishing this centre was made possible through philanthropic support from both the Helen Hamlyn Trust and Lady Hamlyn personally.

 The symposium has grown over the years from around 50 in 2007 to 500 delegates in 2023 and we are delighted that it is now established as an annual international forum for clinicians, engineers, and researchers to exchange ideas and explore new challenges and opportunities in healthcare technologies.

 This year’s programme will feature a number of CPD accredited workshops, and a two day conference featuring prominent keynote speakers, industry exhibitors and our annual Surgical Robot Challenge.

-The Hamlyn Symposium on Medical Robotics is accredited by the Royal College of Surgeons of England for 24 CPD points
+The Hamlyn Symposium on Medical Robotics is accredited by the Royal College of Surgeons of England for up to 24 CPD points